xtremind/template-multi/README.md

 https://github.com/ahung89/bomb-arena

-DONE room to send informations to only the players connected to the same game TODO review process in client disconnected
+DONE room to send informations to only the players connected to the same game DONE review process in client disconnected
-TODO style for buttons and informations on each screen TODO editing name's player
+TODO style for buttons and informations on each screen DONE adding player's name
+TODO editing name's player